 As an entrepreneur, his headline immediately communicates that he is a self-driven, self-starter with a proven track record of success.
 His use of keywords such as “author” and “community builder” also shows that he is at the forefront of his industry.

 And by highlighting his experience in both the corporate and startup worlds, he demonstrates that he has the skills and expertise to thrive in any business environment.
 Simply put, Bhargav’s LinkedIn profile headline is the perfect way to sell yourself as an entrepreneur.

 LinkedIn Headlines for Thought Leaders

 LinkedIn profiles are tricky – you want to be catchy and sell yourself in a headline, but at the same time, you don’t want to seem conceited.
-Sidney’s headline does a perfect job by mentioning her title and what she does in a way that is both humble and empowering.
-Sidney is a thought leader empowering lean agile teams with servant leadership and constantly seeking new ways to help her team members grow and succeed.
+Sidney’s headline does a perfect job by mentioning her title and what she does in a humble and empowering way.
+Sidney is a thought leader empowering lean agile teams with servant leadership and constantly seeks new ways to help her team members grow and succeed.